-- A child, parent or member of staff "disclosing" abuse. - Bruising or evidence of physical hurt; which may or may not be accompanied by. - Unusual behaviour by a child.
+- A child, parent or member of staff "disclosing" abuse. - Bruising or evidence of physical hurt; which may or may not be accompanied by.

-The conduct of a member of staff.
+- Unusual behaviour by a child. - The conduct of a member of staff.

-If a member of staff suspects abuse or they have a disclosure of abuse made to them they must:
+If a member of staff suspects abuse, spots signs or indicators of abuse, or they have a disclosure of abuse made to them they must:

 - Make an initial record of the information on an FSM Safeguarding Concern Form. - Report it to the DSL immediately (in person or by telephone).
 Delay could prejudice the welfare of a child.
-If the concerns relate to the conduct of a member of staff these should be reported directly to the Head; there is an obvious need to act immediately and with utmost discretion. - The DSL or head will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or head are not immediately available (see point 9 below). - Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations. - Dates and times of any discussions they were involved in. - Any injuries. - Explanations given by the child/adult. - The wider environmental factors affecting the child's life that may pose a threat to their safety and/or welfare - O What action was taken? - Any actual words or phrases used by the child.
+If the concerns relate to the conduct of a member of staff these should be reported directly to the Head; there is an obvious need to act immediately and with utmost discretion. - The Head will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL/Head is not immediately available (see point 6 below). - Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations. - Dates and times of any discussions they were involved in. - Any injuries. - Explanations given by the child/adult. - The wider environmental factors affecting the child's life that may pose a threat to their safety and/or welfare - O What action was taken? - Any actual words or phrases used by the child.

-The records must be signed and dated by the author.
+The records must be signed and dated by the author or / equivalent on electronic based records.